pu2clr/AKC695X/README.md

 __Sources:__  AKC6951, AKC6955 and AKC6959sx Datasheets.

 __ATTENTION: The AKC6952 and AKC6959 do not have I2C interface.
-So, they will not work with this library_.
+So, they will not work with this library.
 Try AKC6951, AKC6955 or AKC6959sx__.

 ## Registers setup